 This episode is directed by Joseph Pevney with a teleplay by Mann Rubin

-George Segal plays the young ambition actor who wins over casting agent Anne Baxteras Janice Brandt.
-Janice falls deeply in love with Larry the cocky and short tempered actor with whom she gets a screen test for in Hollywood and turns him into an upcoming male lead.
+George Segal plays the young ambitious actor who wins over casting agent Anne Baxteras Janice Brandt.
+Janice falls deeply in love with Larry the cocky and short-tempered actor with whom she gets a screen test in Hollywood and turns him into an upcoming male lead.

-She has given up everything for this strong willed actor, her career, even sacrificing her marriage.
+She has given up everything for this strong-willed actor, including her career, and even sacrificed her marriage.

 While back in New York, Janice calls Larry desperately telling him that her ex-husband Ed (Harry Townes) has tracked her down completely drunk and is now unconscious on the floor.
 Larry calming coaches Janice into finishing off the job by smothering him with a pillow, so she can finally be free and join him in Hollywood… But is that all there is to it?

-Terry who is acutely claustrophobic (Chris Robinson) begins a romance with Carol, as he struggles between self preservations and his sense of humanity and love for this beautiful young woman.
+Terry who is acutely claustrophobic (Chris Robinson) begins a romance with Carol, as he struggles between self-preservation and his sense of humanity and love for this beautiful young woman.
 Katherine Rossis a particularly seductive pixie in this episode.
-Ross’ presence brings an element of realism and humanist equilibrium to the very nihilist tone of the story.
+Ross’s presence brings an element of realism and humanist equilibrium to the very nihilist tone of the story.

-Directed by Robert Stevens with a teleplay byWilliam Fayand story by Robert Arthur.
+Directed by Robert Stevens with a teleplay byWilliam Fayand a story by Robert Arthur.

 Directed by Alf Kjellin story and teleplay by Robert Gould

-Directed by Joseph Newman with a teleplay by Arthur Ross and story by Kenneth Fearing.
+Directed by Joseph Newman with a teleplay by Arthur Ross and a story by Kenneth Fearing.

 Dan Duryeais a gambler and a proud bigamist name Raymond Brown.
 He truly loves his wife… I mean all four of them.
 But something is going quite wrong.
 One by one his wealthy meal tickets are all turning up dead.
-At first it appears that they are suicides.
+At first, it appears that they are suicides.
 But the police start to suspect Brown of murder.
-Marion, (Teresa Wright) has been the long time dutiful wife who has waited and suffered through heart ache to finally have her philandering husband all to herself.
+Marion, (Teresa Wright) has been the long-time dutiful wife who has waited and suffered through heartache to finally have her philandering husband all to herself.
 Could she be the one who is bumping off all of Ray’s wives?
-Wright takes a much different approach from the gentle farm wife Stella and shows herself off to be quite resourceful when holding onto a philandering husband!
+Wright takes a much different approach from the gentle farm wife Stella and shows herself off to be quite resourceful when holding onto a cheating husband!

 Directed by Alf Kjellin with a teleplay by Alfred Hayes and William Gordon.
 Story by Miriam Allen de Ford.